If you want to be more successful in business you need to know where you’re going

 How did you fair?
 If you were able to answer all the questions, great; drop me a line and let’s have a coffee?

-So, what are the key steps in putting together a robust cash-flow forecast?
+What are the key steps in putting together a robust cash flow forecast?

-First and foremost is gaining insight from previous months or years, which the below steps can help you with:
+First and foremost is gaining insight from previous months or years.

-1. Obtain up-to-date financials for the previous full year, as well as management account P&Ls sorted by month-to-date.
+1. Obtain up to date financials for the previous full year, as well as management account P&Ls sorted by month-to-date.
 Before you look forward, you need to assess what current trading looks like.
-For many businesses, this can be a major challenge, or tends to be left to financial quarter ends or even pulled together at the last minute just before tax deadlines.
-If approached infrequently, this could mean a nine to twelve-month lag, and things may have changed drastically since.
+For many businesses, this can be a major challenge or tends to be left to VAT quarter ends or even pulled together at the last minute just before tax deadlines.
+If approached infrequently, this could mean a 9 to 12 month lag and things may have changed drastically since.
 You wouldn’t drive a car without being able to see out of all the windows, front, back and sides, so don’t drive your business that way either!

-4. Look at fixed costs.
+4. Fixed costs.
 When was the last time you reviewed your fixed costs?
 Did you consider any/all of the following areas?

 a) Wages: how much overtime?
 Could introducing shift patterns be a more effective method of covering the workload or do we have too many staff standing idle?

 c) Motor expenses: big savings can be made here.
-Look at fleet renewal programmes and consider maintenance contracts to fix costs.
-If you don't have the time to sort this out yourself, a good place to start is to consider a fleet-management service.
+Look at fleet renewal programmes and consider maintenance contracts to fix costs, if you don’t have the time to sort this out yourself a good place to start is a free consultation with Lakeland Fleet Management.
 Consider fuel purchases and also look closely at route planning; are there efficiencies to be gained?

-d) Print and stationary: ink cartridges cost a fortune, so consider going to pay-per-page or leasing a photocopier/printer, as the new machines are much more efficient and often produce better quality.
-Another client of mine moved to a rented printer and not only saved an estimated £240 (K445,000) per year, but also increased the quality of their printing.
+d) Print and stationary: ink cartridges cost a fortune, so consider going to pay-per-page or leasing a photocopier/printer as the new machines are much more efficient and often better quality.
+Another client of mine moved to a Tech4 Office Equipment rented printer and not only saved an estimated £240 per year, but also increased the quality of their printing.

 e) Postage: do you need to send everything by post?
 Could you send invoices and statements by PDFs via email?
 Most companies do nowadays and it has become generally accepted practice.

 f) Bank and interest/charges: consider overdraft facility charges or discount invoicing charges compared to longer term loans.
-Now is a great time to consider refinancing your existing borrowings at a cheaper and more affordable rate.
+Now is a great time to consider refinancing your existing borrowings at a cheaper and more affordable rates.
+The Bank of England is likely to put the base rate up before the end of 2017.